dvdvideo1234/TrackAssemblyTool/readme.md

    performance optimizations, doing the same thing ,but in more "elegant" way and such.

+Q: I want to use custom maximum limit tweaks for my server.
+Could you recommend appropriate cvars ?
+A: Here is the list of the maximum value tweaks ( prefixed with "trackassembly_" of cource ):
+   "maxmass"   - Constrols the mass upper limit of the piece spawned ( the lower bound is "1" ) "maxlinear" - Constrols the maximum offset that can be allied by next x,y,z linear offsets "maxforce"  - Constrols the force limit upper border on the welds made between pieces "maxactrad" - Constrols the vastness of the active point search area "maxstcnt"  - Constrols the maximum pieces that can be spawned in stacking mode "maxfruse"  - Constrols the maximum records that can be located under the frequent pieces list
+N: For further track spawn control refer to: "Dude how can I control the spawned pieces in multiplayer"

 Q: Hay, you said that we can switch the tool database between Lua or SQL.
 Is it working yet ?
    I want to use Lua mode, because I've got third-party SQLite server.
 How can I switch to Lua mode ?
 A: You can do the following: